cyberbotsaber/podcast-transcriber/README.md

-Here’s a well-structured **README.md** file for your **Podcast Transcriber** project.
-This README includes clear instructions, explanations, and formatting for easy readability.

----

 # 🎙️ Podcast Transcriber

 **Podcast Transcriber** is a Python-based tool that extracts and transcribes audio from YouTube videos.
 It supports multiple workflows: